Why do cleaning products make allergic rhinitis worse?

 Choose your cleaning product wisely

-Sodasan Ecological Glass and Surface Cleaner is a great option as, unlike many other surface sprays, it doesn’t contain perfume meaning it’s unlikely to worsen the key symptoms of allergic rhinitis such as a runny nose, sneezing or itching.
-It also contains no preservatives or detergents and is instead made from only pure alcohol and specially processed water.
-This means that not only is it eco-friendly, its allergic rhinitis friendly too!
+Sodasan has a few good options.
+Unlike many other cleaning products, their products don't contain perfume.
+This means they are less likely to worsen the key symptoms of allergic rhinitis such as a runny nose, sneezing or itching.
+They also use no preservatives or detergents and are instead made from only pure alcohol and specially processed water.
+This means that not only is it eco-friendly, but it's also allergic rhinitis friendly too!

 Sorting out the bathroom